WesBunton/MyCertificates/README.md

 Steps:
 1. Launch MyCertificates app.
 2. Select the "Select Certificate" button.
 You'll see the Android user certificate selection screen.
 Select the certificate to examine, and tap the **ALLOW** button.
 3. You'll be shown a list of details for that specific user certificate.
-If there's other certificates within a certificate chain that include this certificate, such as it's issuing CA/RA certificate, you can swipe sideways to view the details of those certificates as well.
+If there's other certificates within a certificate chain that include this certificate, such as its issuing CA/RA certificate, you can swipe sideways to view the details of those certificates as well.

 ## Limitations

-As previously noted, for security purposes, you cannot store and access user without having a lockscreen enabled.
-Additionally, you cannot disable the use of a lockscreen when user certificates are present in the Android KeyChain.
+As previously noted, for security purposes, you cannot store and access user without having a lock screen enabled.
+Additionally, you cannot disable the use of a lock screen when user certificates are present in the Android KeyChain.

 MyCertificates will allow you to install new user certificates, but you cannot delete a single user certificate.
 This is how the Android KeyChain API has been implemented.
 This may change in future releases of Android, but for now the only way to delete user certificates is to go to: **Settings -> Security -> Clear credentials**.
 This will wipe **ALL user certificates**.